Manitou Beach: Camp Easter Seal

 In the early 1930s, the government decided to construct a luxurious resort hotel as a relief project, using almost exclusively local materials.
 The Park Chalet was constructed in Manitou Lake Provincial Park by unemployed workers using fieldstone from local quarries.
 The original buildings had thatched roofs made from reeds and rushes.
 The resort consisted of 290 acres and was located on the west beach.
 It was operated as a commercial hotel until the early 1950s.

 In 1956 the provincial government sold the Park Chalet to the Saskatchewan Society for Crippled Children for $1.00.
 It became a summer resident camp for individuals experiencing disability.
 The 290 acre property was divided.
 100 acres went to Camp Easter Seal and 190 acres were kept for Manitou Lake Regional Park.
 A brochure was published, promising a park with picnic grounds, camp kitchens, playgrounds, a tennis court, a 9-hole golf course and a mile long sandy beach – with free indoor showers to wash off the salt.

 Saskatchewan Society for Crippled Children (Camp Easter Seal) was established and began operating the facility as a summer camp for individuals experiencing disability.

-Current Operation
+Current operation

 Camp Easter Seal is now operated by SaskAbilities and in its 65+ years of operation, has been Saskatchewan's only fully barrier-free camp.

 Tourism

 Attractions

 Manitou Beach is a tourist destination.
-It features mineral spa, a dance hall (see Danceland), a nine-hole golf course, numerous art galleries, and a regional park and campground.
+It features mineral spa, a dance hall, a nine-hole golf course, numerous art galleries, and a regional park and campground.